cbernardo/libIGES/README.testing.md

     Note: IGES models may be in any of 3 orientations (vertical axis of the physical model along X, Y, or Z);
     this is due primarily to different users choosing different planes of reference when models are created.
-The 'mergetest' program will eventually contain extra parameters to reorient the model before appying the position controls but at the moment that functionality is not yet coded so don't be surprised if your assembly doesn't quite look the way you expected it to.
+To compensate for a different orientation make use of the 'orient' parameters.